auxfuse/Milestone3/README.md

 #### Tools Used:

+* <a href="https://www.mongodb.com/cloud/atlas">MongoDB Atlas</a> ~ Non-relational database hosting service used.
+* <a href="https://plugins.jetbrains.com/plugin/7141-mongo-plugin/versions">PyCharm Plugin Mongo Explorer</a> ~ Used to track changes to the database from my IDE instead of using the MongoDB website in the browser.
 * <a href="https://mycolor.space/">ColorSpace</a> ~ Used to find complimentary color schemes used throughout the application.
 * <a href="http://eye-dropper.kepi.cz/">Eye Dropper (Color Picker)</a> ~ Open Source Google Chrome Extension used to obtain hexadecimal/rgba/hsl values of colours.
 Built by Kepi (<a href="https://github.com/kepi">Kepi's Github</a>)
 * Google Chrome DevTools ~ Used to test the application's functionality, the responsiveness of same, and the CSS visualisation, as well as assisting in such tasks as figuring out the correct style properties to override Bootstraps user agent styling.